 Adine Forman has over 30 years of managerial experience with Los Angeles based social service, workforce development and governmental organizations.
 She is currently the Executive Director of the Hospitality Training Academy (HTA), a non-profit institution and a labor-management partnership/Taft-Hartley fund that provides benefits to both contributing employers and the UNITE HERE Local 11 labor union, serving Los Angeles, Orange, and San Bernardino Counties and the entire State of Arizona.

-The HTA trains and upgrades the skills of thousands of UNITE HERE Local 11 hospitality and food service workers, who are predominantly women and people of color, and hail from all corners of the planet.
-The HTA works not only to up-skill existing employees that are represented by the labor union, but also provides a variety of workforce development, registered apprenticeships, vocational ESL and training programs that are funded by foundations and various government agencies to train low income, marginalized individuals for jobs in the hospitality and food service industries.
+The HTA trains and upgrades the skills of UNITE HERE Local 11 hospitality and food service workers, who are predominantly women and people of color, and hail from all corners of the planet.
+The HTA works not only to upskill existing employees that are represented by the union, but also provides a variety of workforce services, registered apprenticeships, vocational ESL, financial and computer literacy, and training programs that are funded by foundations and government agencies to train low income, marginalized individuals for jobs in the hospitality and food service industry.

 Director of Finance